Wonderful Novels That Bring India to Life

 The Guide by R. K. Narayan

-Raju’s choices lead him from being a guide to taking on a very different role as a spiritual figure, with his past catching up to him in surprising ways.
-The story explores his transformation and the relationships that define his journey.
+He ends up in a surprising new role as a spiritual figure, but his past eventually finds him in unexpected ways.
+The story follows his transformation and the relationships that shape his path.

 2. 2